Armstrong Flooring (AFI) Gets a Hold Rating from Nomura

-Nomura analyst Mike Wood maintained a Hold rating on Armstrong Flooring (AFI) on April 17 and set a price target of $2.00.
-The company’s shares closed last Friday at $1.61, close to its 52-week low of $1.12.
+In a report released today, Mike Wood from Nomura maintained a Hold rating on Armstrong Flooring (AFI), with a price target of $2.00.
+The company’s shares closed last Thursday at $1.46, close to its 52-week low of $1.12.

-According to TipRanks.com, Wood is a 1-star analyst with an average return of -4.9% and a 34.9% success rate.
-Wood covers the Industrial Goods sector, focusing on stocks such as Installed Building Products, Mueller Water Products, and Masonite International.
+According to TipRanks.com, Wood ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -7.5% and a 33.3% success rate.
+Wood covers the Industrial Goods sector, focusing on stocks such as Mueller Water Products, Masonite International, and Fortune Brands.

 See today’s analyst top recommended stocks >>